idbrii/game-scarebnb/popochui_struggle.md

 I got stuck before moving on.

 It wasn't clear to me that "Look At Point" means "this is where the character looks" as opposed to "this is where we walk when trying to look".
 "Look At Point" doesn't appear anywhere in the docs.

+> Remember to turn on this property to follow up with this tutorial! rephrase
+> Make sure this property *is set to On* to follow the rest of this tutorial!

 # Template